jorisnicolas/app-etu/README.md

 Go to the repo directory - cd ./././app

-then,
+Run
-Run * npm install
+* npm install

+To launch the app on a web platform
 * ionic serve

-To test on an Android device
+To test on an Android device :
+Run
-Run * npm install -g cordova
+* npm install -g cordova
 * ionic build android
 * ionic run android

 MAINTAINERS